kokke/tiny-bignum-c/README.md

 No dynamic memory management is utilized, and `stdio.h` is only used for testing functions parsing to and from hex-strings.

-Run `make all test` for an example of utilizations and for some random testing.
+Run `make all test` for examples of usage and for some random testing.

 The test suite uses Python's integer implementation for verification (which is GMP underneath).